epigen/cemm.slurm.sm/README.md

 2. go through every line and adapt it according to your setup (e.g., set paths to the log folder and use absolute paths)
 3. use ```sbatch snakejob_conductor.sh``` to submit the conductor job
 4. watch the queue and/or check the .out/.err files for progress

+# MedUni HPC cluster

+For a similar profile working for the MedUni HPC cluster, refer to https://github.com/moritzschaefer/muwhpc_slurm